The Broken Windows Theory Applies to Technical Debt: Method

 \subsection{The Interviews}

 This section describes the procedure we used to conduct the interviews that constitute the qualitative part of this study; the purpose of which was to gain further insights relating to our research questions.
-We also describe the process through which we analyzed the resulting material.
+We also describe the analysis approach through which we analyzed the resulting material.

 All participants who agreed to a follow-up interview were contacted and scheduled within a couple of days.
 We scheduled each to a maximum of $30$ minutes, but the length could vary significantly depending on the participants' availability.